 More broadly, the general-purpose nature of LLMs can foster an illusion of universal competence~\citep{messeri2024artificial}, masking their domain-specific limitations and inconsistencies~\citep{zao-sanders2025}.
-This versatility also enables overreliance to extend beyond traditional task domains to emotional and social contexts, where users may over rely on LLMs for emotional support, relationship advice, or social companionship~\citep{manzini2024code}.
-These multifaceted risks accumulate: if overreliance is not measured, and steps are not taken towards its mitigation, LLMs, however capable, may fail to be human-compatible, preventing them from reaching their full potential in serving real users.
-They will be neither maximally helpful nor minimally harmless as many AI practitioners strive to build \citep{huang2025position}.
+This versatility also enables overreliance to extend beyond traditional task domains to emotional and social contexts, where users may overrely on LLMs for emotional support, relationship advice, or companionship~\citep{manzini2024code}.
+If overreliance is not measured, and steps are not taken towards its mitigation, LLMs, however capable, may fail to be human-compatible, preventing them from reaching their full potential in serving real users.
+They will be neither maximally helpful nor maximally harmless as many AI practitioners strive to build~\citep{huang2025position,sharma2026s}.

-By systematically measuring and mitigating overreliance, we can ensure LLMs augment human capabilities rather than diminish them.
-To that end, this paper contributes the following: \begin{itemize} \item Grounding the study of overreliance on LLMs with an overview of the \textbf{history of overreliance research} in various disciplines; \item Highlighting key \textbf{risks and potential negative impacts} of unfettered overreliance; \item Identifying gaps in existing \textbf{measurement} approaches and proposing new considerations for measuring overreliance in human-LLM interactions; and \item Proposing promising directions for \textbf{mitigation} strategies that the AI research community is well-positioned to address. \end{itemize}
+By systematically measuring and mitigating overreliance, we can better ensure LLMs augment human capabilities and enhance user autonomy, rather than diminish, displace, or homogenize them.
+To that end, this paper contributes the following: \begin{itemize} \item Grounding the study of overreliance on LLMs with an overview of the \textbf{history of overreliance research} across disciplines \item Articulating key \textbf{risks and potential negative impacts} of overreliance across individual and societal levels and near- and long-term horizons \item Identifying gaps in existing \textbf{measurement} approaches that arise from the unique characteristics of LLMs, and proposing new directions for measuring overreliance in human-LLM interactions \item Proposing promising directions for \textbf{mitigation} strategies for multiple research communities to address (technical AI research, policy, and human-computer interaction). \end{itemize}